My Junior chess clubs coaching experience

 Children as young as six years old can attend and I deliver all teaching sessions and supervise all games and puzzles.
-I believe that there is still lots of scope to attract and teach many more new players and to encourage both girls and boys to participate into local junior chess tournaments.
-One of my many objectives is to identify and develop talented players into teams to represent their respective boroughs at junior chess tournaments.
+I believe that there is still lots of scope to encourage and teach many more girls and boys to participate into local junior chess tournaments.
+One of my objectives is to identify and develop talented players into teams to represent their respective boroughs at junior chess tournaments.

 I took part in and helped to organise the Lewisham ChessFest event in April 2010 which was held at various sites around the borough of Lewisham; two Libraries, a community centre, a local Archive Centre, a primary school and in the Town Centre.
 Over 250 adults and children attended and played chess together throughout the month.

 I also enjoy promoting the introduction of junior chess into as many London schools as I can and encourage children to enter the Kent Junior Chess Association’s (KJCA) 8 Grand Prix tournaments which starts in the new junior chess club season every September.

 Being active and self motivated my general aim is to create more awareness of junior chess and to popularise teaching the game to younger girls and boys and teenage girls as well.
 The profile of chess needs to be improved so that more parents understand the educational and social benefits that chess has to offer their children.
 I have a particular interest in the relationship between children playing chess together and the impact that this has on their quality of life at home, at school, and how this affects the way children behave and relate to their peers in the community.